Security in the Pacific region has long been recognised as an essential prerequisite for sustainable development and economic growth.

 Instances of violent conflict, civil unrest, and political crises have had serious consequences for internal stability and sustainable development in a number of Pacific Island Countries.
 Often reflecting underlying tensions and human security concerns such as socio-economic disparities, land disputes and challenges to good governance, these incidents have in some cases impacted neighbouring States across the region.

-In addition to the Pacific Plan key goal on security, four Forum Declarations provide a mandate for law enforcement cooperation and security initiatives.
+In addition to the Framework for Pacific Regionalism, four Forum Declarations provide a mandate for law enforcement cooperation and security initiatives.
 These Declarations include:

 - 1992 Honiara Declaration on Law Enforcement Cooperation: Recognised that an adverse law enforcement environment could threaten the sovereignty, security and economic integrity of Forum members and jeopardise economic and social development.